arokettu/php-clock/README.md

 * MutableClock.
 Based on mutable DateTime class
 * TickingClock.
 Clock that advances an interval every call
 * CallbackClock.
 A wrapper for a closure that also supports generator closures
+* ReplaceableClock.
+A wrapper that allows replacing the inner clock

 Read full documentation here: <https://sandfox.dev/php/clock.html>